abinit/abipy/abipy/data/runs/README.rst

    of Abinit.

-2) The automated generation allows one to test and validate the python interface used for the generation of input files and high throughput calculations.
+2) The automated generation allows one to test and validate the python interface used for the generation of the input files and the API for high throughput calculations.

-In order to facilitate the automatic execution and validation, the python scripts must satisfy some basic rules and conventions.
+In order to facilitate the automatic execution and validation, the python scripts must satisfy the following rules and conventions.

 #.
 The name of the script must match the regular expression run_[*].py so that
    we can run all the tests easily with run_all.py